OpSecId/bc-vcpedia/credentials/bc-petroleum-and-natural-gas-title/vocabulary.md

 ## tracts

 A Tract is an area of land within a title defined by locations sharing identical rights.
 This attribute has all of the tract(s) information contained within a title.
-See Tracts Appendix below for a detailed description of the information included.

 ## tractLocations